 - Films must be animated (All animation styles are allowed – 2D, 3D, stop motion, Lego, etc.)

 - All work must be original and created by the youth.
-No use of premade templates or models should be used
+No use of premade templates or models or from *AI should be used.

 - Films must be 30-seconds in length (this includes the required end slate but does not include the required title slide)